PHAECKE/printf/README.md

-this is a project by NOMOYA MAGAZI and FRANCIS AMEX
+this is a project by NOMOYA MAGAZI and FRANCIS AMEXO